VannshJani/Computer-Networks-Assignment-1/README.md

   bash test.sh <executable> <interface> <pcap file>
   ```
 - Please wait while the tests run.
 - The pcap file above will be 3.pcap.
+You can also try out your own pcap file.